The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 | Gyoten             | \= 100p/10k      | \= 10p/k                                     |
 | Kyuten             | \= 110p/25k      | \= 4.4p/k per mob                            |

-From the numbers above, a few conclusions can be drawn.
+From the numbers above, a few conclusions can be drawn:

 * Guren and Senei are extremely powerful oGCDs and carry a very high potency/kenki.
 Just the sheer potency number makes you want to use this ASAP on an opener.
 Guren is a gain starting on three targets.
 * Senei gives you the biggest bang for your buck.
 * Gyoten and Yaten are worth the same as Shinten, allowing you to use them to manipulate Kenki before buff windows or dump more during buff windows.
 * Kyuten outperforms Shinten at 3 mobs and above.

-In addition, it means that **<span style="text-decoration:underline;">each time you successfully use Third Eye you have effectively gained 100 potency.</span>** This potency can add up very quickly by the end of an encounter, so always try to press Third Eye when you know there is upcoming damage.
+In addition, it means that **<span style="text-decoration:underline;">each time you successfully use Third Eye you have effectively gained 100 potency.</span>** This potency can add up very quickly by the end of an encounter, so always try to press Third Eye when you know there is incoming damage.

-*Note regarding Yaten-Enpi-Gyoten:* If you factor only the Yaten-Enpi combo, it is 10 Kenki cost for an additional 260 potency and regenerates 10 Kenki, and that gives you 26 potency per Kenki. <span style="text-decoration:underline;">However, this combo does not give you any benefits to reapply your buffs or adding a Sen.</span> While it is a potent 1-GCD combo, it cannot be used reliably outside of very specific situations such as dodging out of an AOE while being unable to go back to the boss soon or off-setting your GCDs by one.
+*Note regarding Yaten-Enpi-Gyoten:* If you factor only the Yaten-Enpi combo, it is 10 Kenki cost for an additional 260 potency and regenerates 10 Kenki, and that gives you 26 potency per Kenki. <span style="text-decoration:underline;">However, this combo does not give you any benefits to reapply your buffs or for adding a Sen.</span> While it is a potent one GCD combo, it cannot be used reliably outside of very specific situations, such as dodging out of an AOE while being unable to go back to the boss soon or off-setting your GCDs by one.
 Gyoten can be used as a gap closer if Sprint won’t do the job, or to manipulate your Kenki bar for more damage under buffs.

 ## To Enpi or to Not Enpi (And Gyoten and Yaten)

 That is the question.
-Most of the time, the answer can be summed up as: Don’t if you can just run.
+Most of the time, the answer can be summed up as: Do not if you can just run.

-A common mistake that I’ve seen from many Samurai is that they happily use Yaten - Enpi - Gyoten combo to get out of an AOE and dash back in immediately.
-However, that method will push our GCDs back by one - it is an inefficient use of GCD if you could have simply moved out of an AOE between GCD.
+A common mistake that I have seen from many Samurai is that they happily use Yaten - Enpi - Gyoten combo to get out of an AOE and dash back in immediately.
+However, that method will push our GCDs back by one, and it is an inefficient use of GCD if you could have simply moved out of an AOE between GCD.

 So what are the values of Gyoten/Yaten/Enpi?

-<span style="text-decoration:underline;">They are good only if you gain a GCD that would have been otherwise impossible without them</span>
+<span style="text-decoration:underline;">They are good only if you gain a GCD that would have been otherwise impossible without them.</span>

-Gyoten/Yaten gain value if using them allows you to get an extra GCD compared to not using it, such as moving from one target at one end of a map to another one at the other end.
+Gyoten/Yaten gain value if using them allows you to get an extra GCD compared to not using them, such as moving from one target at one end of a map to another one at the other end.
 If the targets are close enough that you could have run or used Sprint and not lose GCDs, then it is inefficient.

 Enpi is the same.
-It gains value only if there are time periods where you could have used a ranged attack but not melee attack- which is often a rare situation.
+It gains value only if there are time periods where you could have used a ranged attack but not melee attack, which is often a rare situation.

-Of course, exceptions always happen, but you will recognize the exceptions in the fight situation as you gain experience.
+Of course, exceptions always happen.
+You will recognize the exceptions in the fight situation as you gain experience.

 As of 5.0, usage of Enpi has extended into the potential for keeping rotational alignment.
 Please refer to the section on looping or to the 6.0 SAM optimization guide for more information.